Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Driver’s licenses of the members.

-• Depending on the age of the LLC, a Rhode Island Certificate of Good Standing may be needed to prove the LLC is active and in good standing with the state.
+• Depending on the LLC’s age, a Rhode Island Certificate of Good Standing may be needed to prove that the LLC is active and in good standing with the state.

 Apply for Business Licenses and Permits